 ✅Are there other ways to cooperate with Ukrainian IT specialists than outsourcing?

-Apart from outsourcing IT, you can make use of offshoring tech services to countries like Ukraine.
-Our BPO company Alcor can provide you with all the needed support to establish your R&D office in Ukraine – from IT recruitment to legal & accounting.
+Apart from outsourcing tech, you can make use of offshoring tech services to countries like Ukraine.
+Our BPO company Alcor can provide you with all the needed support to establish your R&D office in Ukraine–from tech recruitment to legal & accounting.